jankrepl/deepdow/docs/source/networks.rst

 KeynesNet
 *********
 This network connects 1D convolutions (or RNN) with softmax allocation.
-Note that his network learns the :code:`temperature` parameter to be used inside the :code:`SoftmaxAllocator`.
+Note that this network learns the :code:`temperature` parameter to be used inside the :code:`SoftmaxAllocator`.

 The activations have the following shape (omitting the sample dimension).